jzhou316/botnet-detection/README.md

 First load the dataset class with `BotnetDataset` and the evaluation function `eval_predictor`.
 Then define a simple wrapper of your model as a predictor function (see [examples](botdet/eval/evaluation.py#L99)), which takes in a graph from the dataset and returns the prediction probabilities for the positive class (as well as the loss from the forward pass, optionally).

+We mainly use the average F1 score to compare across models.
 For example, to get evaluations on the `chord` test set:

 ```
 from botdet.data.dataset_botnet import BotnetDataset